BitcoinTVLive/BitcoinTV.Live/privacypolicy.md

 Children's Privacy

 Bitcoin TV Live is not intended for use by children under the age of 13.
 We do not knowingly collect, use, or disclose personal information from children under 13.
-If you believe that we might have any information from or about a child under 13, please contact us at [Enter Contact Email], and we will take appropriate steps to investigate and delete such information if necessary.
+If you believe that we might have any information from or about a child under 13, please contact us, and we will take appropriate steps to investigate and delete such information if necessary.

 Changes to Our Privacy Policy